Desk with Laptop, Calculator, Files and small model of house with epc colours

 If the assessor has not been able to see CWI fill holes and therefore entered 'As Built' for the Insulation status of the wall, then as described in the section above, it will say either 'Insulated (assumed)' or 'partial insulation (assumed)' or 'not insulated (assumed)' depending on the date band assigned to that building part by the energy assessor.

-So for properties built from 1983 onwards, the system will assume that cavity wall insulation was installed on construction due to the building regs in place at the time.
+So for properties built from 1983 onwards (England & Wales), the system will assume that cavity wall insulation was installed on construction due to the building regs in place at the time.
 For date bands prior to 1976, it will assume that CWI is not present.
 Inbetween these dates, it will assume partial insulation.

 Check the entry in your Features table and see if the insulation status of your cavity wall matches your expection of what it should be.
 Mistakes in EPCs can occur - see one of the later pages in this website about EPC mistakes, particularly in relation to construction datebands applied to building parts.

 Do you know the exact year of contruction of your property and any extensions?
-If the construction dates are entered incorrectly by an assessor, then the EPC rating can be affected, particularly around the 1976 to 1983 area.
+If the construction dates are entered incorrectly by an assessor, then the EPC rating can be affected.
 Could you possibly provide any proof of the contruction date to your asessor when they arrive?
-They will usually be very grateful for the information, as dating the contruction of a propertty can be tricky.
+They will usually be very grateful for the information, as dating the contruction of a property can be tricky.

 It's possible for there to be multiple entries in the Features table for Walls.
 This can occur if: you have extensions that have different wall types to the main part of the building, or, you have 'Alternative Walls' (parts of a wall that are different to the rest of the wall in a building part).